 Pretend Ice Cream Shop

 We set up a pretend ice cream store in the basement.
 You can see how I made a similar one for another ice cream party when my girls were much younger.
 Maddie set up a menu, and some tables and chairs as a little ice cream parlor.
 There was a little kitchen and order desk for customers.
 She made ice cream out of tissue paper balls, and sprinkles and cherries out of pom poms.
 The cones were a combination of paper ones and real ones.
-She had pretend syrup bottles, little cute paper bowls and spoons and ice cream themed napkins.
+She had pretend syrup bottles, little cute paper bowls and spoons and ice cream party supplies like napkins.
 There was toy money and a toy cash register, and costumes for the all the girls to dress up in.
 She’s growing up so fast.
 It did my heart good to see that what she really still wanted to do was have her little friends over and really play.
 I’m sure these days are really limited now, but for the last half hour of the party, with bellies full of real ice cream, they played and played, and laughed and played some more until their parents arrived.

-It was a very full of activities kind of a party.
-We made our own ice cream flavours, did crafts, tasted ice cream, cooked ice cream cones, ate lunch, and then played pretend ice cream store.
+It was a very full of activities kind of a party and so much fun.
+We made our own ice cream flavours, did crafts, tasted ice cream, made homemade ice cream cones, ate lunch, and then played pretend ice cream store.
 It was like entering into a world of ice cream!
 It was also very full of fun!
 Just how we like it. 😉 I hope some of these ice cream party ideas will inspire you.